 How to Wash Reusable Swim Diapers:

-- At home or in pool bathroom, plop solid poops into toilet.
+- If baby poops in the swim diaper, at home or in pool bathroom, plop solid poops into toilet.
 Try and get as much fecal matter into toilet before washing.

 - You can wash by:

 - Hand wash with warm water in the sink.
 People swear by using Dawn Dish Soap to get the best clean.
 Hang up to air dry.
 Putting them in the sun will help bleach out stains naturally.